Juan González (journalist): Early life

 González was born on October 15, 1947, in Ponce, Puerto Rico to Juan González, who was a veteran of the Puerto Rican 65th Infantry during World War II, and Florinda Rivera de González.
 González was raised in East Harlem and Brooklyn.
 After a period as editor of his high school newspaper, the Lane Reporter, González attended Columbia College and graduated in 1968.

 At Columbia College he was active in the anti-Vietnam War movement and played a leading role in the 1968 Columbia University protests as one of three "Strike Central" representatives on the strike coordinating committee.
-In the student strike that followed the police riot that ended the occupation he continued in this role and in negotiations at the apartment of Eugene Galanter.
+In the student strike that followed the police action that ended the occupation he continued in this role and in negotiations at the apartment of Eugene Galanter.
 He was a member of Students for a Democratic Society and a founding member of the New York City branch of the Young Lords, serving on its first central committee as its Minister of Education.

 In 1981, he was elected president of the National Congress for Puerto Rican Rights, a political organization that concentrated on registering Latino voters.